Surfers walking along the beach in Portugal

 You’ll never have trouble finding a couple of waves to wet your rails

 Looking at a map of Portugal, it’s easy to see why it’s become the surf capital of Europe.
-With over 900 kilometers of surfable coastline, favorable winds, great exposure to Atlantic swells and easy access to all of those rocky nooks and crannies that are conducive to decent waves, there’s nearly always somewhere for you to paddle out.
+With over 900 kilometres of surfable coastline, favourable winds, great exposure to Atlantic swells and easy access to all of those rocky nooks and crannies that are conducive to decent waves, there’s nearly always somewhere for you to paddle out.

 This means that if you’re booking a surf camp in Portugal you can expect to catch plenty of waves and enjoy multiple surf sessions throughout the day.
 To the point that you’ll be noodle armed and almost totally caked with salt by the time you turn in for the night.
 More than this though, you’ll get the opportunity to refine your skills and build up your confidence in the water.
 Because that’s what surf camps are all about, right?